oracle-samples/vbcs-samples/README.md

 The resources directory contains the source code for the sample.
 This is provided as a convenience in case you just want to browse the code in the git repository without installing the sample.

-### _sample_name_.ovb
+### _sample_name_.zip

-The ovb file is the final packaged sample.
-Download the ovb file from this repository.
-You can then use the "Import" button in the Visual Builder landing page to load the sample into your Visual Builder environment.
+The zip file is the final packaged sample.
+Download the zip file from this repository.
+You can then use the "Import" > "Application from File" button in the Visual Builder landing page to load the sample into your Visual Builder environment.
 Some samples may require additional setup which will be documented in that sample's README.md file.

 ### other directory

 Depending on the sample, there may be additional resources made available in order to facilate use of the sample.

 ## List of Samples